14 Aug ICD-10-CM Codes Guide: 2020 Updates for Eye Care Practices

 How can you jump-start your optometric billing and coding before October 1, 2019?
 Here are 6 things to start doing now to stay on track.

 - Review and become familiar with the new codes (download our 2020 Eye Care ICD-10-CM Codes guide) for optometry and ophthalmology billing.
-Claims that have a service date of September 30, 2019, or earlier, must include the 2019 codes to avoid a rejected or denied claim.
+Claims that have a service date of September 30, 2019, or earlier, must include the 2019 codes to avoid a rejected or denied claim, while claims with a service date of October 1, 2019, or later, must use the new 2020 codes.

 - If you have a “favorites” list in your EHR or practice management system, add new codes and remove the old codes.